Ben-Mark/Spring-reactive-vs-blocking-loadtest/README.md

 * Blocking I/O?
 * maximum throughput (requests per second)?
 * want to know what will be your server's threshold?
-* Need to show a poc to your boss?
+* Need to show a poc to your company?
 <br>
 <br>